 If you like, you can also phase the works.
 As long as a builder puts on a waterproof shell, you can add the plumbing and electrics at a later date.

-If you're interested in building a loft conversion, Resi can provide low cost plans in as little as 72 hours.
+If you're interested in building a loft conversion, Resi can provide high quality and low cost plans.
 Check out our website here.

 Resi Design Ltd. trading as 'Resi' | Company No: 10471125